wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    </pre>

-1. Switch to GitHub to identify your "no-reply" email address, such as "john_doe+github@gmail.com".
+1. Switch to GitHub to identify your "no-reply" public email address, such as "john_doe+github@gmail.com".

    <a target="_blank" href="https://github.com/settings/profile">https://github.com/settings/profile</a>

+   IMPORTANT: The email specified to GPG should match the email in GitHub.

    <a name="ListKeys"></a>